John Marshall (footballer, born 1964)

-John Marshall (born 18 August 1964) is a former professional English footballer, who played over 400 games in the Football League for Fulham.
+John Marshall (born 18 August 1964) is an English former professional footballer who played over 400 games in the Football League for Fulham.

 Marshall signed for Fulham as a schoolboy and played in 411 matches scoring 29 goals in the Football League from 1982 to 1997.
 After retiring from playing, he went on to become a scout and coach.

 As well as working as a coach, Marshall worked with his father-in-law, the former Southampton and Halifax Town player Fred Kemp, in the family business, supplying furniture to offices and schools.